Kentico/xperience-module-openai-azure/README.md

 ## Development environment setup
 1. Download/clone this repository
-2. Copy _/src/CMS/ConnectionStrings.template.config_ file to _/src/CMS/ConnectionStrings.config_
+1. Copy `/src/CMS/ConnectionStrings.template.config` file to `/src/CMS/ConnectionStrings.config`
-3. Open _/src/WebApp.sln_
+1. Open `/src/WebApp.sln`
+1. Optionally: If you receive an exception _Could not find a part of the path ... bin\roslyn\csc.exe_ in the new step, open the Package Manager Console (Menu -> View -> Other Windows) and run \
+   `Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r`
-4. Run the *CMSApp* project in IIS Express
+1. Start the *CMSApp* project in IIS Express
-5. Create a database via a web wizard
+1. Create a database via a web wizard
-6. Stop IIS Express process
+1. Stop IIS Express process
-7. Restore database data via _/src/CMS/bin/ContinuousIntegration.exe -r_
+1. Restore database data via `/src/CMS/bin/ContinuousIntegration.exe -r`
-8. Run the *CMSApp* project in IIS Express
+1. Start the *CMSApp* project in IIS Express
-9. Go to _Sites_ application
+1. Go to _Sites_ application
-10. Start the DancingGoatCore site
+1. Start the DancingGoatCore site
-11. Browser: Clear cookies
+1. Browser: Clear cookies
-12. Restart IIS Express process
+1. Restart IIS Express process (possibly not necessary)

 ## Quick Start